edelsonc/MCRayTracing/README.md

 - `Panel1D`
     - Super class for all objects that can have intersections with light rays

+Experiments are then performed by
+1) Defining light sources
+2) Defining objects (e.g. lens, diffusers, etc.)
+3) Running an experiment with `RayTracingExperiment`
+4) Plotting or analyzing results

 # Testing
 Testing for each major class is provided in the `Tests` folder.
 Tests are structured as an individual test file per class.
 Each test file has multiple function unit tests.